openbmc/docs/architecture/code-update/emmc-storage-design.md

   The read-write filesystem occupies partition 4.

-  If in the future there is demand for additional partitions, partition can be moved into an extended partition in a future code update.
+  If in the future there is demand for additional partitions, partitions can be moved into an extended partition in a future code update.

 - Device Mapper: The eMMC is divided using the device-mapper linear target,